Best air purifier 2024: remove allergens, particles and pollution from your home

 (Image credit: Blueair)

-The best air purifier can do many things, from improving the air quality in your home, and removing allergens, particles and pollution.
-As we head into allergy season in the Northern hemisphere, now is a good time to invest in one.
+The best air purifier improve the air quality in your home, and remove allergens, particles and pollution.

-This air purifier guide ranges from serious devices from the likes of Blueair that will please purifier purists to more stylish efforts from Dyson, Philips and more.
+T3's best air purifier guide ranges from serious devices from the likes of Blueair that will please purifier purists, to more stylish efforts from Dyson, Philips and more.
 If you're inclined to purify the air that you breathe at home, now is a good time to invest in a purifier.
 Read on for our reviews of the best air purifiers to buy now.

 Looking for something different?
-We also have guides to the best humidifiers (for dry air), and the best dehumidifiers (if you're struggling with damp).
-Of course, if you just want to keep the air moving and cool things down a bit, we also have a guide to the best fans and the best Dyson fans – several of which are also air purifiers.
+We have guides to the best dehumidifiers (if you're struggling with damp), and if you just want to keep the air moving and cool things down a bit, we have guides to the best fans and the best Dyson fans – several of which are also air purifiers.

 WRITTEN BY